Dragan Markovina

-Dragan Markovina (born 6 February 1981) is a Croatian historian, author and former president of the New Left Croatia party.
+Dragan Markovina (born 6 February 1981) is a Croatian historian, author and former president of the New Left of Croatia party.

 Early years and education

 Markovina was born in Mostar and there he attended the first 5 grades of primary school.
 In 1992, due to the Bosnian War, he moved to the island of Korčula in Croatia where he continued primary school.
 He continued to live there after the war.
 In 1999, Markovina graduated from the gymnasium in Korčula.
 After that he went to study history at the University Centre for Croatian Studies in Zagreb.
 He graduated from the faculty in 2004.
 His graduation thesis was: ZAVNOH- Foundations and political activity.

 In December 2004, he started working at the University of Split and later he enrolled in the postgraduate studies of Croatian history at the Faculty of Humanities and Social Sciences in Zagreb.
 He defended his master's thesis in 2009 on the subject: The Šibenik port in the commercial-cultural exchanges between the two Adriatic coasts in the 18th and 19th century.

 In 2011, Markovina defended his doctor's thesis on the subject: Dalmatia in the Republic of Venice reform projects during the 18th century.